nashville-software-school/client-side-mastery/book-4-the-initiate/chapters/DAILY_JOURNAL_MOOD_TABLE.md

 This is a new data structure, so you must now refactor your JavaScript code that built the HTML representation of a journal entry to use the new structure.

+## Populating the Mood Choice

+The last thing to refactor is the `<select>` element that holds all of the `<option>` elements for your moods.
+Right now, you likely have those hard-coded into your HTML form.
+You now need to query all of those moods fro your API with a new `fetch()` method and then dynamically build a new `<option>` for each of the moods.

 ## Challenge: Delivery

 > **Note**: Remember, challenges should only be attempted once you have completed the main exercise(s) and understand the concept.